haandahl/income-experiences/DesignDocuments/UserStories.md

 As a site administrator, I want to remove users who repeatedly post content that requires removal in order to reduce site maintenance time and keep the site friendly and on-topic.

+### Flag Content

+As a signed in user, I want to flag inappropriate content added by other users so that the site administrator can consider removing it.

+### Review Flagged Content

+As a site administrator, I want to view a list of flagged stories, forum topics, and replies of any kind in order to quickly identify items to edit or remove.